Pretty Baby (1978 film): Filming

 Screenwriter Polly Platt stated that Malle insisted on continuous rehearsals throughout the shoot, which frustrated much of the cast and crew.
-Platt described Shields's mother, Teri, as "obstreprous" on the set, and claimed she was arrested by police for driving while intoxicated with her daughter in the car, as well as for punching a police officer in the face.
+Platt described Shields's mother, Teri, as "obstreperous" on the set, and claimed she was arrested by police for driving while intoxicated with her daughter in the car, as well as for punching a police officer in the face.

 Shields maintained in later years that she "did not experience any distress or humiliation" while filming her nude scenes in the film.
-What she does remember was trying not to look as if "I'd just sucked on a lemon" before her on-screen kiss with 29-year-old Keith Carradine ("Keith was so kind," she writes) and being soundly slapped – on-screen and for real – by Susan Sarandon.
+What she does remember was trying not to look as if she had "just sucked on a lemon" before her on-screen kiss with then-28-year-old Keith Carradine, adding that the actor was "so kind".
+She also recounted being soundly slapped by Susan Sarandon.

-Commenting on the production, Malle stated: "Pretty Baby was harder than I expected, and in the meantime, I fell in love with America."
-After filming completed, Malle chose to become a U.S. resident, and remained there for the rest of his life.
+Commenting on the production, Malle stated "Pretty Baby was harder than I expected, and in the meantime, I fell in love with America."
+After filming was completed, Malle chose to become a U.S. resident and stayed there for the remainder of his life.

 Music

-ABC Records released a soundtrack of the film's ragtime score, which was nominated for an Academy Award for Best Adaptation Score in the "Adaptation Score" category.
+ABC Records released a soundtrack of the film's ragtime score, which was nominated for an Academy Award for Best Adaptation Score.

 Release

 Marketing

 Despite Malle's concerted effort to make the film sanitized of explicit sex, it received significant salacious pre-publicity leading up to its release, including a lengthy article by Joan Goodman in New York Magazine, which described it as "Lolita, only in period costume and much more explicit."
-Further press attention came in the form of Shields's clothed appearance on the cover of Playboy in January 1978.
-Malle's brother, Vincent, commented that the film's pre-publicity was calculated by Malle and "absolutely deliberate. ..
+Further press attention came in the form of Shields's appearance in a pictorial about the film in Playboy in March 1978.
+Malle's brother, Vincent, commented that the film's pre-publicity was calculated by Malle and "absolutely deliberate. ...
 It was not something imposed on him by Paramount."

 Film scholar and Malle biographer Nathan Southern wrote that Malle "realized that by leading viewers to expect "sophisticated kiddie porn," but carrying the film's content to the opposite extreme (inexplicitness), the contrast between audience expectations and onscreen reality – the power derived from the modernistic interplay of opposites within the framework of anticipation – would make the film's message of relativistic ethos that much clearer in the audience's mind."

-According to critic Danny Peary, Pretty Baby was released at a period of "peak public outrage over child abuse, child pornography, and child prostitution, and its critics were right to be disappointed that Malle refused to portray Violet's life in a brother in a negative light...
-The sledgehammer "selling of Brooke Shields as a pubescent sex symbol," which gained momentum because of the film, was truly tasteless.
+According to critic Danny Peary, Pretty Baby was released during a period of the 1970s in which "peak public outrage over child abuse, child pornography, and child prostitution, and its critics were right to be disappointed that Malle refused to portray Violet's life in a brothel in a negative light ...
+The sledgehammer 'selling of Brooke Shields as a pubescent sex symbol,' which gained momentum because of the film, was truly tasteless.
 At least Malle didn't exploit his hot property as much as others did."